micro-zoe/micro-app-chrome-plugin/DEVELOP.md

 3. found `dist.crx` change to `dist.zip`

+## How to fix a bug

+1. Open the relevant issue and create a branch in the "Development" sidebar.
+Please use only English for the branch name and avoid using Chinese.

+2. Perform bug fixes on this branch.

+3. When committing the code, include a comment in the commit message with the text "fixed #(issue number)" to reference the related issue.

+4. This issue will be automatically closed.

+5. Create a pull request with a title that includes "Fixed #(issue number)".
+This pull request will be automatically linked to the corresponding issue.

 ## Tips

 For WSL users, here's a trick you can develop in a linux sub system with hot reload, and preview in windows host system `Chrome` application: